Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [2019 GUIDE & INFOGRAPHIC]

 - The Prime badge gets more clicks and more conversions.

-- More conversions get you more organic visibility / Amazon SEO (I’m an Amazon SEO Consultant that can make getting found on Amazon a lot quicker & easier)
+- More conversions get you more organic visibility / Amazon SEO (I’m an Amazon Consultant that can make getting found on Amazon a lot quicker & easier)

 - More organic visibility gets you more sales.